 There are LOTS of others, these are just the ones that come to mind, and that we tell folks about daily.
 Ask us, we have lots more tips to share.

 TOP 7 SHOPPING OPS WHILE VISITING GLENDEVEN

 - Open late seven days a week.
 Right on Main Street at Kasten St, worth a browse.
 Very worth a browse.

 - Take a home a treasure.
 A well thought-out, high-quality shop on Lansing Street.

 - Both on Lansing Street.
 We like that these shops are here and that they do so well.
 High quality fun items, also a location in Healdsburg on the town square.

 - Old Gold is a gem.
 Do not pardon the intended pun.
 This jewelry shop on Lansing Street is more than worth a visit.
 Go there, and you won’t be sorry.
 The jewelry pieces are worth gawking at, and even better to take home.

 - Located on Albion Street.
 Eclectic, super friendly and you never know what cool vintage treasure you may find there.

-- On Lansing Street.
-For the collector in you.
+- On Main Street.
 Sculpture, fine art, and more.
+Wonderful hand-made wood furniture, and Noah's Ark.
 Two levels, with something new and different every time we go in.
-His contacts and connections are far flung, and he brings an interesting freshness to the Mendocino art scene.

 - Out of This World